Fellows Program:

 Can I be a Fellow if I am on an F-1 visa to attend law school?

 No, F-1 students aren’t eligible to be Fellows.
 Being on an F-1 visa creates significant obstacles with placement.
-Although you may be eligible for a temporary period of work authorization after you graduate, most employers are unable or unwilling to provide sponsorship for an H-1B visa for work after expiration of your post-completion optional practical training.
+Although you may be eligible for a temporary period of work authorization after you graduate, many employers are unable or unwilling to provide sponsorship for an H-1B visa for work after expiration of your post-completion optional practical training.
 If you feel that special circumstances exist to justify an exception to this policy, please let us know.

 Who should I contact?

-2L & 3L PDLG Alumni Contacts
+3L PDLG Alumni Contacts

 India Patel – Rutgers